Papers

 Introduction

 The widespread adoption of LLMs has been accompanied by concerns regarding their safety, particularly when these models are fine-tuned for specific tasks.
 Fine-tuning, while enhancing model performance on targeted domains, often leads to a compromise in safety, inadvertently aligning models towards producing harmful, biased, or unsafe content.
-Addressing this issue, a paper introduces a novel approach known as RESTA (REstoring Safety through Task Arithmetic), aimed at re-aligning fine-tuned models towards safety without compromising their performance.
+Addressing this issue, a recent study introduces a novel approach known as RESTA (REstoring Safety through Task Arithmetic), aimed at re-aligning fine-tuned models towards safety without compromising their performance.
 RESTA operates on a simple yet effective principle of adjusting the model's weights through the addition of a safety vector, demonstrating significant reductions in harmful outputs across multiple languages and domains.

 RESTA: Restoring Safety through Task Arithmetic